 5. Swimming Holds Its Own for Calories Burned

 Everyone knows swimming is a great way to burn calories, but most don’t realize that it can be just as efficient as jumping on the treadmill.
 Swimming can burn equal or greater calories than running, depending on the stroke you choose and your intensity.
 Additionally, you don’t have to worry about sweat in your eyes.

 For example: for 10 minutes of swimming, you burn 60 calories with the breaststroke, 80 calories with the backstroke, 100 calories with freestyle, and an impressive 150 calories with the butterfly stroke.

 For perspective, running a 10-minute mile burns around 100 calories.
 Therefore, a solid 30-minute butterfly speed session can burn 150 more calories than running a 5K in the same time frame.

 6. Swimming Can Improve Exercise-Induced Asthma

 Nothing is as frustrating as trying to exercise and being unable to get your breath.
-Unlike working out in dry gym air or braving seasonal pollen counts, however, swimming allows you to breath moist air while you train.
-Not only does swimming help alleviate asthma symptoms, studies have shown that it can actually improve the overall condition of the lungs.
+Unlike working out in dry gym air or braving seasonal pollen counts, swimming allows you to breathe moist air while you train.
+Not only does swimming help alleviate asthma symptoms, but studies have also shown that it can improve the overall condition of the lungs.

 9. Swimming Can Make You Smarter

 Research from Australia focused on kids who took swimming lessons compared to a control group of non-swimmers.
-The results showed that kids who regularly participated in swimming were able to master language development, fine motor skills, confidence, and physical development sooner than the control group.
+The results showed that kids who regularly participated in swimming could master language development, fine motor skills, confidence, and physical development sooner than the control group.